thomaslnx/thomaslnx/README.md

 ## 📋  **More Aboute Me**

 > I'm a JavaScript Full-Stack Engineer
->experienced in ReactJS, NextJS, NodeJS, TypeScript, GraphQL, REST Api.
+>experienced in ReactJS, NextJS, NodeJS, TypeScript, GraphQL, REST API's.
 Also, I like to learn some things
->besides that ones which I working, like C language
+>besides the ones which I working, like C language
 >to play along with Arduino.
-I have experience working asynchronously with international team using english as main language.
+I have experience working asynchronously with international teams using english as the main language.

 ## 🛠 **Main Languages**